You know that feeling when one of your favorite book series gets turned into a movie/tv series?

 On top of that, it’s weird the writers went this route when the actress who portrays Zoya is South Asian.
 Yes, there are some racist POC out there, but it’s odd the writers decided to go this route with her character.
 I wasn’t feeling it.

 I’m currently rereading Six of Crows but I could have sworn that Jesper had a crush on Kaz in the novels.
 Or am I tripping?
 I remember Jesper and Inej bonding over their feelings for Kaz.
-Not sure if the writers decided not to include this plot or because they are building towards it.
+Not sure if the writers decided not to include this plot or they are building towards it.
 I don’t know, but I did like that plot point from the novel and wouldn’t mind seeing it in the show.

 To end this review I am ecstatic with this book adaption but I do have some notes.
 I hope this show gets a second season so we can get Wylan and Nikolai.